TheCodeCache/Java/Security Manager.md

 However actions that are not guarded are:
 - Allocate memory (this can not be guarded but can be mitigated)
 - Create new threads

-so in this two case, we might have to secure it manually,
+so, in this two case, we might have to secure it manually,

 # How to control access to a Java Object:
 https://examples.javacodegeeks.com/core-java/security/control-access-to-an-object-example/